Ackman's mettle tested as Herbalife battle rolls into year two

 "There are only so many points at which this bet could take a turn, and getting this audit was clearly one of them," said another investor in Ackman's fund.

-The high-stakes standoff comes amid growing skepticism in medical spheres over the value of dietary and vitamin supplements.
-Recent studies and an editorial published in The Annals of Internal Medicine have suggested they provide no health benefits, and should be avoided. (here)
+The high-stakes standoff comes amid growing scepticism in medical spheres over the value of dietary and vitamin supplements.
+Recent studies and an editorial published in The Annals of Internal Medicine have suggested they provide no health benefits, and should be avoided. ()